OkamiIO/Nomure/README.md

     - [ ] Index property edges
     - [ ] Update support
     - [ ] Delete support

-- [ ] A better error handling: right now the errors are covered, but returning None making it difficult to know why is the problem

 - [ ] Query support